IanHawke/blog/content/2016-06-02-paper-in-an-hour.md

 ## The paper

-So, less than a week after the journal launched, we decided to give it a try.
+So, less than a week after the journal launched, we (Alice Harpole and Ian Hawke) decided to give it a try.
 Now that [our paper](http://joss.theoj.org/papers/10.21105/joss.00016) has [been accepted](https://github.com/openjournals/joss-reviews/issues/16) we can confirm that the total time writing the paper was under an hour: roughly half an hour for the original paper, and twenty minutes for the revision.

 What's the trick?
 Well, it's like running a marathon in under three hours: once you've run the first 26 miles in under two, doing the final 385 yards in under an hour isn't a problem.